If your steering wheel shakes when braking, then it’s an indication that there is a problem with your tire or brake system.

 1. Bent Brake Rotors

-Brake pads are designed to be smooth and flat to create a smooth surface for the brake pads to rest on when brakes are applied.
+Brake pads are designed to be smooth and flat, creating a smooth surface on which they can rest when the brakes are applied.

 If your brake Rotors are twisted, bent, or warped due to the heat from the impact of the brake pad, then you’ll notice a shaky steering wheel when you apply the brakes.

-This is because the brake pads will not have to make contact with a bent rotor which would no longer be able to grip the system firmly.
+This is because the brake pads will not have to make contact with a bent rotor, which will no longer be able to grip the system firmly.

 If you decipher this fault quickly, you can reach your mechanic for a resurfacing or permanent rotor replacement.